w3f/Grants-Program/applications/ziggurat.md

 ### Technology Stack

-#### The Test Runner
 Ziggurat uses the Rust programming language to create very detailed network-only node implementations for our target networks.
 Within Rust, we have adopted the tokio ecosystem (bytes, tokio-util, tracing etc.)

-#### CI Integration
-The technology stack here is unfortunately determined by third-party vendors such as GitHub or GitLab.
-We will work within these constraints but keep touchpoints minimal during the integration to mitigate as much lock-in as we can.

-#### Web-based User Interface
-We have not yet determined which framework we will build our UI in, but it will likely be chosen from one of the following: Python/Django, Rust/Rocket, React, or Remix.

 ### Ecosystem Fit